confidential-computing/governance/TAC/Meetings/2022/2022-08-25/CCC_TAC_Minutes-2022-08-25.md

 2. [Dan] Resolve scheduling for next Tac Tech Talk, maybe shift to Sept 8th

 ### Completed Action Items
-1. [Helen] initiate email to board to vote on OSTP doc after MV comes back with edits (Done)
+1. [Helen] Initiate email to board to vote on OSTP doc after MV comes back with edits (Done)

 ### Governance SIG Proposal
 * Mark Novak (MN) was not available, DT reviewed the proposal for a vote, allowing everyone attending to read and comment